kvutien/Doc-Machu_Picchu_hacks/README.md

 *Work in Progress on January 29* …
-# Machu Picchu stories in ETH Global 2025
+# Machu Picchu stories for hack projects
 ## Context of the Document
-This document reminds what is **Machu Picchu** and describes potential **ETH Global 2025 projects** that can be carried out on the theme of Machu Picchu.
+This document reminds what is **Machu Picchu** and describes potential **hackhathon or bootcamp projects** that can be carried out on the theme of Machu Picchu.

 The Inca citadel Machu Picchu was built using **huge stones, themselves well crafted, that are assembled together to make even bigger monuments**.
 ![Machu Picchu Citadel](./images/0-Machu_Picchu-2025.jpg)